Make-School-Courses/FEW-2.3-Single-Page-Web-Applications/lesson-02.md

 ## Using Array.reduce

-Use `Array.redcue()` to reduce a collection of values to a single value.
+Use `Array.reduce()` to reduce a collection of values to a single value.

 For example you get the total cost of the inventory by adding all of the prices.